Gutherie/C3W3_Assignment/README.md

 To test run this program please ensure you have extracted the files in your working directory or make the extraction location your working directory before you execute the program.

 ##Program Function
-*To generate a tidey data-set
+* To generate a tidey data-set
-*Aggregate test and train data
+* Aggregate test and train data
+* Correctly label variables using provided activity labels
+* Subset data by average and standard deviation columns
-*Correctly label variables using provided activity labels *Summarizes the activity measurements by averaging the collected averages by activity type and person *Summarize standard deviation by activity type an person *Generate an export file
+* Summarizes the activity measurements by averaging the collected averages and standard deviation by activity type and person
+* Create row names based on a string catenation of person id and activity type
+* Modify column name to indicate Summary
+* Generate an export file

 ##Program file
 * A single file named run_analysis.R Written in R